-As we remember the suffering of the cross, it is good for us to hold in our awareness that we are collectively in a time of global suffering and sorrow.
-So I invite you to begin this Easter Friday morning with a moment of silence, allowing your heart to open in compassion for all those who are suffering through this turbulent time in our world.
+As we remember the suffering of the cross, it is good for us to hold in our hearts the suffering and sorrow that many people are going through.
+So I invite you to begin this Easter Friday morning with a moment of silence, allowing your heart to open in compassion for all those who are suffering in our country and our world.

 By Jan Richardson, for Good Friday

 let all stand still

 Let the ground

 what it thinks